Daylight Building (Knoxville, Tennessee): History

+The building was completed in 1927.
 The building served for many years as offices for the Tennessee Valley Authority (TVA).
 It was one of four downtown Knoxville buildings that housed TVA personnel from 1933 until the early 1980s.
 Much of TVA's engineering staff was located in the Daylight Building, along with staff of the agency's training and soil conservation organizations.
 TVA vacated the building when the agency moved into a new office tower in the 1980s.

 The Daylight Building was later occupied by Whittle Communications, but most of the building sat empty for years after Whittle moved out in the early 1990s.
 There were proposals to demolish the building.

 Developer David Dewhirst bought the Daylight Building in 2008 for $1.35 million.
 The following year he began restoration of the building, including its glass clerestory and its daylight illumination, with the intention of creating retail space on the first floor with apartments above.
 The restoration process revealed some original design details that had gone unnoticed for many years, including copper window frames that had been obscured by yellow paint.
-Tenants began moving into the building's 36 rental apartments in August 2010.

 In order to qualify for historic preservation tax credits, Dewhirst sought listing on the National Register of Historic Places.
 The building was listed on the National Register on November 25, 2009.
 The listing recognized the building's role in TVA's early history and the lack of alterations subsequent to its use by TVA.

+Tenants began moving into the building's 36 rental apartments in August 2010.